MBBS (Bachelor Medicine Bachelor Surgery) Scholarships

 Submission of application

 - Submit your application to UCAS.
-If you are applying to other UK Medical Schools the deadline date is 15th October 2016.
-If this is not the case you can apply to UCAS to the general deadline date of 15th January 2017.
+If you are applying to other UK Medical Schools the deadline date is 15th October.
+If this is not the case you can apply to UCAS to the general deadline date of 15th January.
+The Dr Kate Granger scholarship is still open for applications for 2017.

 - Assessment of the initial application is against both academic and non-academic set criteria, so please make sure your application form is as comprehensive as possible (see entry requirements)